microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ### Experience in the Dev Box VS Code Extension

-1. Create a new `imagedefinition.yaml` file inside the catalog\image-definitions folder.
+1. Find the `imagedefinition.yaml` file inside the devcenter\catalog\image-definitions\frontend folder.
-2. Copy the contents from the [sample imagedefinition.yaml file](https://github.com/contoso-co/eShop/blob/main/.devcenter/catalog/image-definitions/frontend/imagedefinition.yaml)
+2. You should see the contents from the [sample imagedefinition.yaml file](https://github.com/contoso-co/eShop/blob/main/.devcenter/catalog/image-definitions/frontend/imagedefinition.yaml)
-3. For example, to configure pre-installation of Docker Desktop and node.js, add the following to the `imagedefinition.yaml` file:
+3. To configure pre-installation of Docker Desktop and node.js, add the following to the `imagedefinition.yaml` file:

      ```yaml
     - name: winget